Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Main Results: Tree networks

 \end{rem}

-The following Proposition gives a more succinct representation of the expected limiting Page-rank in \eqref{eqn:expec-page-rank} in terms of an associated Markov chain.
-This representation (for Page-rank as well as other centrality measures) will be used to quantify and compare associated sampling schemes in Section \ref{fairsec}. \begin{prop} Recall the matrix $\vM$ from \eqref{eqn:matrix-def} which has Perron-Frobenius eigen-value one.
-Let $\mvPsi = (\Psi_1,\Psi_2, \ldots, \Psi_K)$ denote the corresponding right eigen-vector, normalized so that $\sum_{a\in [K]} \pi_a \Psi_a =1$.
-Consider the Markov chain $\vS:= \set{S_n:n\geq 0}$ on $[K]$ with transition probability matrix
+The following Proposition gives a more succinct representation of the expected limiting PageRank in \eqref{eqn:expec-page-rank} in terms of an associated Markov chain.
+This representation (for PageRank as well as other centrality measures) will be used to quantify and compare associated sampling schemes in Section \ref{fairsec}. {\cg Recall the matrix $\vM$ from \eqref{eqn:matrix-def} which has Perron-Frobenius eigen-value one.
+Let $\mvPsi = (\Psi_1,\Psi_2, \ldots, \Psi_K)$ denote the corresponding right eigen-vector (thus for all $i\in [K]$, $\sum_{j} \vM_{i,j} \Psi_j = \Psi_i$), normalized so that $\sum_{a\in [K]} \pi_a \Psi_a =1$. } \begin{prop} Consider the Markov chain $\vS:= \set{S_n:n\geq 0}$ on $[K]$ with transition probability matrix

 Write $\E^{\vS}_i$ for the expectation operator under $\pr_i^{\vS}$.
 Consider the setting of Theorem \ref{thm:page-rank-tails}.
 Then